 It’s that time of year again: another semester and more learning and teaching to be done!
 In honor, once again, of all of us involved in those activities, here’s a look another book that will help us “learn to be wise.”

 Last fall, the book with which I started off the semester was a copy of Lily’s Grammar, the standard Latin textbook of the period.
 I’m not sure if that book will exactly help you to be wise, although it was certainly used to help you master your early modern Latin.
-This time, the book I’m focusing on is Johann Comenius’s Orbis sensualium pictus, or, A World of Things Obvious to the Senses Drawn in Pictures. § continue reading →
+This time, the book I’m focusing on is Johann Comenius’s Orbis sensualium pictus, or, A World of Things Obvious to the Senses Drawn in Pictures.
+Comenius’s book, first published in 1658 in Latin and German, is often described as the first children’s picture book.
+His intent was to teach children not only how to read, but how to be wise. § continue reading →

 On my last post about woodcuts, I promised some beautiful twentieth-century ones, so here you are: